mainak-admin/distributed-computing-suzuki-kasami/README.md

 ## Compiling the program: ##

 **Step1:** Place Suzuki_kasami.java and nodes.config in a folder at the same level.
-Open cmd in adminstrator mode and move to the location where the file is placed.
+Open cmd in administrator mode and move to the location where the file is placed.

 **Step2:** Compile the code using: javac Suzuki_kasami.java